FranciscoOrtizTena/de-zoomcamp/04-analytics-engineering/homework.md

 * Green taxi data - Years 2019 and 2020
 * fhv data - Year 2019.

+To load the information I used the [week3/extras](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/03-data-warehouse/extras) but specifying the schema in each table.

 We will use the data loaded for:

 * Building a source table: `stg_fhv_tripdata`